skip to content

 As a comprehensive human services organization, we can bridge gaps unlike any other agency.

 Substance misuse and mental health issues can potentially overlap into child abuse, abandonment and neglect.
-That’s where our child welfare teams at FamiliesFirst Network can step in to help ensure the safety of children while our Lakeview Center behavioral health care teams work with parents to receive recovery services.
-FamiliesFirst Network also serves foster children with special needs, which are addressed by our specialized behavioral health care teams.
-Lakeview Center’s behavioral health services coupled with FamiliesFirst Network’s child welfare support are able to lean on each other as we develop innovative solutions in serving Gulf Coast families.
-We also serve persons with disabilities who are seeking meaningful work and independence.
-For those who need it, Global Connections to Employment provides job opportunities across a diverse pool of business lines, from facilities maintenance to food services and commercial businesses to health care environments.
+That’s where our FamiliesFirst Network team can step in to help ensure the safety of children while our Lakeview Center behavioral health care teams work with the parents to receive recovery services.
+FamiliesFirst also serves foster children with special needs, supported by Lakeview Center.
+As children and families’ needs expand and contract, our teams collaborate to adapt and develop innovative solutions in serving Gulf Coast families.

-Because of LifeView Group, people with mental illnesses and substance use disorders can get the treatments they need, people with disabilities can find employment, and children who have experienced abuse or neglect can know safety and stability.
+Because of LifeView Group, people with mental illnesses and addiction disorders can get the treatments they need, people with disabilities can find employment, and children who have experienced abuse or neglect can know safety and stability.

 girl with butterfly